anodyne/nova/README.md

 * fixed bug with seamless substitution of images where they wouldn't work when they were in the _base_override directory
 * fixed bug with private messages where RE: and FWD: would constantly be added to message, now Nova will make sure it's only added once
 * fixed bug with private messages where the person sending the message would be on the recipient list, so any message they sent would show up in their inbox as well
+* fixed bug where the join form could be submitted without an email address or password

 ## Version History